aakashks/gmail_organizer/README.md

 a high term frequency(tf) in the given document and a low document frequency of the term in the whole collection

 The goal of developing this application was to let user easily sort his emails, thus saving his time.
+The model evaluation and other details are there in [this notebook](notebooks/ML_supervised.ipynb).

 ## Usage